amir1376/kotlin-validator/README.md

     result[User::login]
 }
 ```
-if you can see in the above code, user password has a complex rule ,
+as you can see in the above code, user password has a complex rule ,
 but you can extract it to a variable
 and because these rules are stateless (they don't store any reference of input)
 you can safely use this combination multiple times